Milles98/MillePortfolio/README.md

 #### WeatherViewComponent.cs:
 A view component for displaying weather information, using Microsoft.Extensions.Caching.Memory for caching and Newtonsoft.Json for JSON parsing.

-## ProjectApi
+## Restful ProjectApi

-ProjectApi is a .NET 8.0 web API that serves data about Git projects.
+ProjectApi is a Restful .NET 8.0 web API that serves data about Git projects.
 It includes data initialization for seeding the database with project data and now has two controllers for better modularity.

 ### Dependencies